ratwolfzero/hopalong_python/README.md

 Pixel-based density estimation presents a promising alternative to histogram-based density estimation, each offering distinct advantages:

-- Qualitative: The pixel-based approach is well-suited for visual exploration, supporting fast algorithms and handling large numbers of iterations efficiently.
+- Qualitative: The pixel-based approach is well suited for visual exploration and supports fast algorithms that efficiently handle large numbers of iterations.
+See Two-Pass Approach.
 - Quantitative: The histogram-based approach excels in statistical and numerical analyses, providing a precise representation of density distributions in continuous space.

 Remarks